vvmaksim/CoreMapX/README.md

 Graphs are saved in the `.coremapx/data/graphs` directory by default.

+If you have problems with localization or with the configuration file when upgrading to a new version of CoreMapX, then try deleting the `.coremapx/config` directory.
+**ATTENTION!** After that, your settings will be lost, and the configuration files will be created again the next time the application is launched, but with default values.

 ## ***Commands***

 You can interact with the graph through commands.
 Each command looks like this: